robin98sun/LatestStablePackages/README.md

 # latestNodejsPackages
-Although you can set the package version definition to "*" to get the newest version automatically, sometimes the unstable version could be included which may cause your product system unstable too.
+In a Node.js project, although you can set the package version definition to `*` to get the newest versions automatically, sometimes the unstable version could be included which may cause your product system unstable too.
-This script is to update package definition to the latest STABLE version in the  package.json file, and rebuild all packages as you will.
+This script is to update all the package definitions in package.json file to the latest STABLE ones, and rebuild all packages as you will.

 ***